Izheil/Development-resources/README.md

 - [Podman desktop](https://podman-desktop.io/) -> Docker desktop alternative.
 Uses podman instead of docker, but also supports using docker.
 It's free and open source.
 - [Orbstack](https://orbstack.dev/) -> Docker desktop alternative that claims to be faster on Mac.
 Only available for Mac.
 - [DevPod](https://devpod.sh/) -> Codespaces to create [devcontainers](https://containers.dev/) on your cloud or local.
+- [Arcane](https://noted.lol/arcane/) -> Frontend for docker pods from the web.
+Can be self hosted.

 ### File management
 - [Windirstat](https://windirstat.net/) -> Software to check which parts of the disk are wasting more space.
 Only available for windows.